 Newton is best known for three very important principles of physics called classical mechanics.
 These principles describe how things move and are referred to today by his name - Newton's Laws of Motion.
 There are three of them, Newtons First, Second and Third Law of Motion.

-Newton's Second Law of Motion states that acceleration is produced when a force acts on a mass.
+Newton's Second Law of Motion says that acceleration (gaining speed) happens when a force acts on a mass (object).
 Riding your bicycle is a good example of this law of motion at work.
-When you push on the pedals of your bicycle, your bicycle moves, or accelerates.
-You are increasing the acceleration of the bicycle by applying force to the pedals.
-Your leg muscles pushing on the pedals is the force that is making the bike move.
+Your bicycle is the mass.
+Your leg muscles pushing pushing on the pedals of your bicycle is the force.
+When you push on the pedals, your bicycle accelerates.
+You are increasing the speed of the bicycle by applying force to the pedals.

-Newton's Second Law also states that the greater the mass (of the object being accelerated) the greater the amount of force needed (to accelerate the object).
+Newton's Second Law also says that the greater the mass of the object being accelerated, the greater the amount of force needed to accelerate the object.
 Say you have two identical bicycles that each have a basket.
 One bicycle has an empty basket.
 One bicycle has a basket full of bricks.
 If you try to ride each bicycle and you push on the pedals with the exact same strength, you will be able to accelerate the bike with the empty basket MORE than the bike with the basket full of bricks.
 The bricks add mass to the second bicycle.
-With bricks in the basket, you would have to apply more force to the pedals to make your bicycle move.
+With bricks in the basket, you would have to apply more force to the pedals to make the bicycle with bricks in the basket move.